nurmieemeli/CanvasSuite/README.md

 </p>

 <p align="center">
-An all-in-one SMP plugin for <a href="https://canvasmc.io/">CanvasMC</a> servers — economy, shops, teleportation, random teleport, guilds, chat formatting, world creation, a void spawn world, moderator tools, private messaging, packet-driven nametags/tablist, a sidebar scoreboard, and world protection, all in a single jar with a chest-GUI front end wherever one makes sense.
+An all-in-one SMP plugin for <a href="https://canvasmc.io/">CanvasMC</a> servers — economy, shops, teleportation, random teleport, guilds, chat formatting, world creation, a void spawn world, moderator tools, private messaging, packet-driven nametags/tablist, a sidebar scoreboard, player stats with leaderboard holograms, and world protection, all in a single jar with a chest-GUI front end wherever one makes sense.
 </p>

 <p align="center">